ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 - <a href="https://www.citybridgetrust.org.uk/360-giving/" target="_blank">City Bridge Trust</a>
 - <a href="https://tudortrust.org.uk/who-we-are/open-data" target="_blank">Tudor Trust</a>

-## Alternative hosting options
-It is best practice for organisations to host their own data, so the ownership of the information is clear.
-This gives you full control over the file so you can make changes and updates whenever you need to.

-However, for organisations without a website or without capacity to create a place to include the data, it is possible to use alternative hosting and open licensing arrangements.
-These are described below.

 ### Data hosting for public sector organisations
 Some local authorities can have dedicated open data portals for hosting information published by the council or about the local area, which are ideal places to host 360Giving data.